sa8650/EMS/README.md

-# EMS — powered by DoxTox
+# EMS — powered by Dexter Studio

 **EMS V1** is a multi-shop retail management system: one platform where a single platform owner hosts many businesses, each business (administrator) runs one or